International adoption: Africa

-Much interest is shown for cases of international adoption in Africa especially after highly publicized stories of adoption of African children by celebrities like Madonna and Angelina Jolie.
-Legal frameworks on adoption in general and on international adoption in particular are available across Africa and may vary from one country to another.
-The following overview of legal provisions put into place by African countries reflects a diverse but not a comprehensive view on how the question of international adoption is dealt with on the African continent.
-The focus is on countries for which bibliographical resources were immediately accessible.

 The Democratic Republic of Congo (DRC)

 On September 25, 2013, the government of the Democratic Republic of Congo enacted a suspension of exit permits for Congolese adoptive children that prevents adoptive children from being allowed to depart the country with their adoptive parents.
 Although Congolese courts continue to issue new adoption decrees, these are not currently recognized by the Congolese immigration service, the Direction Generale de Migration (DGM), which controls the points of entry.
 Congolese officials have said the suspension will remain in place until the parliament enacts new legislation reforming the adoption process.
 Because of the suspension, the U.S. Department of State announced on October 6, 2014, that it strongly recommends against adopting from the DRC at this time.

-According to the DRC Family Code, an adopted holds the same rights as a biological child in the adopting family.
+According to the DRC Family Code, an adopted child holds the same rights as a biological child in the adopting family.
 Links with original family are preserved.
 This regime is applied to simple adoption.

 As far as international adoption is concerned, the DRC Law does not provide a definition specifically; but the judicial practice authorizes the adoption of Congolese children by foreign parents.

 Fundamental principles for any child adoption are defined by Law No. 09/001 from 10 January 2009 relating child protection, as follow: